-The first three tranches of share purchases in Ellsin totalling \$1 million were completed In March and April 2021.
-The third party is committed to invest an additional \$6 million over the next five months.
+The first two tranches of share purchases in Ellsin totalling \$1 million were completed In March and April 2021.
+The third party is committed to invest an additional \$6 million.
 After investing \$7 million, Torreco will own 70% of Ellsin.